Developing a Single Page App with FastAPI and React

 In the code block above, we set the form onSubmit event listener to the handleSubmit function that we created earlier.
 The todo item value is also updated as the input value changes via the onChange listener.

-The full AddTodo component should now look like:
+The full AddTodo component should now look like this:

 function AddTodo() {